 Don Quijote de la Mancha by Miguel de Cervantes

-But Miguel de Cervantes is not the only classic Spanish author you can read to test your Spanish comprehension!
+But Miguel de Cervantes is not the only Spanish author who wrote amazing classic Spanish books.
+You can read to test your Spanish comprehension!
 Take a look at our Top 5 Spanish Authors Everyone Learning Spanish Should Read!